LinkedIn Search And Discovery: A Complete Guide

 Because of this, a video may perform extremely well inside one professional cluster while remaining almost invisible in another.

-That makes LinkedIn discovery more context-sensitive than many users realize.
+That makes LinkedIn discovery far more context-sensitive than many users initially realize.

 Search Discovery vs Feed Discovery vs Topic Discovery

-Understanding the difference between these surfaces gives a clearer view of how LinkedIn visibility works.
+Understanding the difference between these visibility surfaces provides a clearer picture of how LinkedIn distribution works.

 Search Discovery